 During my trip at Saranac Lake in the Adirondacks, I had made it my goal to try to do all of the hikes of the Saranac Lake 6er challenge.
 I reached the peaks of two of the six mountains (St. Regis and Ampersand) on my first day, and the next day I was aiming to reach two more summits: Haystack and McKenzie Mountains.

-Haystack and McKenzie Mountains are located west of the village of Saranac Lake in the McKenzie Mountain Wilderness.
-The two mountains are connected by a trail and there are two ways to get there: either via a small parking lot located along Route 86, near Saranac Lake, or by the Jack Rabbit Trail near Lake Placid.
-Since I was in Saranac Lake, I opted for the first option (but in hindsight, I think the second option would have been shorter…and possibly easier).
+Haystack and McKenzie Mountains are located east of the village of Saranac Lake in the McKenzie Mountain Wilderness.
+The two mountains are connected by a trail and there are two ways to get there: either via a small parking lot located along Route 86, near Saranac Lake, or via the Jack Rabbit Trail near Lake Placid.
+Since I was staying in Saranac Lake, I opted for the first option (but in hindsight, I think the second option would have been shorter…and possibly easier).

 I had hiked over 20 kilometres the day before and my legs were still a bit tired when I got to the trailhead.
 But I had the whole day ahead of me and I told myself that I would take all the time I needed to reach the summits.